mienaikoe/ziyu/Chapters/4-6-Chapter28.md

 But thi remained in a deep slumber that I thought it best not to disturb.
 I gently sat myself up and emerged from Laen's nestling space, and crept quietly along the pebbles toward the water.
 A faint pillar of orange and infrared shone upon the ocean's surface, glittering between the wave crests.
 I looked up and saw a faint flame emerging from the dust cloud of Heiko, painting an arc across the sky.

-"Liffa," I spoke to the air.
-"What a gruesome thing to greet you."
+"Liffa, bringer of light" I whispered to the air.
+"What a gruesome sight to greet you."

-I glanced at Laen, sleeping knew he missed hae too.
+I glanced at Laen and Boon sleeping knew he missed hae too.

 <!--
 - Liffa's first bleed perigee